TravTheBav/sc2-resource-calculator/README.md

 # sc2-resource-calculator
-An interactive tool to view mineral and gas income based on amount of workers and bases
+An interactive tool to calculate your total income for a game of Starcraft 2.